google/WebFundamentals/src/content/en/fundamentals/security/credential-management/retrieve-credentials.md

 When a user lands on your site, retrieve the user's credentials.
 Use these credentials to authenticate and sign in the user.

-Make it as easy a possible for returning users to sign-in, but once a user signs out, disable auto sign-in.
+Make it as easy a possible for returning users to sign in, but once a user signs out, disable auto sign-in.

 ### TL;DR {: .hide-from-toc }